-Informed by your particular discipline, you’ll frame your research within the context of current critical debates, examining modern production and dissemination methods used both nationally and internationally.
+Informed by your particular discipline, during the Graphic Design and Typography programme offered by the Anglia Ruskin University you’ll frame your research within the context of current critical debates, examining modern production and dissemination methods used both nationally and internationally.
 Your research can be practice-led and conducted primarily through design projects.

 You’ll be allocated two supervisors, with additional staff members available if necessary.
-Our supervisors are experienced in most areas of graphic design and typography, with a focus on type design and type history.
+Graphic Design and Typography supervisors are experienced in most areas of graphic design and typography, with a focus on type design and type history.

 We’ll provide you with many opportunities for career development and training, and encourage you to get involved with external activities like conference organisation and giving papers.
 You might also be able to take on teaching responsibilities in Cambridge School of Art, or organise research events such as conferences and seminars.

-In conjunction with University research support, you can request specific support for writing-up, conference papers, general research methods and other research skills if you need it.
+In conjunction with Anglia Ruskin University research support, you can request specific support for writing-up, conference papers, general research methods and other research skills if you need it.

 - Type, lettering and the use of visual language in a wide range of contexts across the applied and the fine arts, including work on vernacular lettering in eastern Europe, the design of experimental display typefaces and research on revivals and historic references in type design

-Jon Melton: categorising and contextualising of display and ornamented types of the nineteenth century
+- Categorising and contextualising of display and ornamented types of the nineteenth century